 Reforming housing benefit is the toughest task in social policy.
 The Government is right to control spending in the private rented sector by taking out the very highest rents from the calculation used to work out the going rate in an area.
 Beyond that the solution really lies in looking at the public subsidy for housing as a whole – on both the supply and the demand side – because the rise in housing benefit is really due to increasing rents.
 Building more social housing in particular would certainly help to bring down the cost.

 Image hat-tip: Mail WatchLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.